Double Down Option

 Answered by: Dan | Answered on: 2023-08-08

-It’s generally not advisable to double down when the dealer is showing 7 through Ace since a dealer’s strong upcard indicates that they have a good chance of having a solid hand.
-It is advisable to avoid doubling down on soft hands totaling 19 or 20 (Ace-8 or Ace-9).
-These totals are already strong, and taking the risk to double down might not give you the advantage you are looking for.
+It is also unwise to double down when the dealer shows 7 through Ace, as a strong upcard gives the dealer a good chance of making a solid hand.
+Likewise, avoid doubling on soft totals of 19 or 20 (Ace-8 or Ace-9).
+These hands are already strong, and the added risk rarely gives you an edge.

 Dan Jessica